 1.5.
 “Confidential Information”

-shall mean all information (however recorded, preserved or disclosed) disclosed by one party (the “Disclosing Party”) or its employees, officers or representatives (together, the “Representatives”) to the other party (the “Recipient”) and that party’s Representatives:
+means all information (however recorded, preserved or disclosed) disclosed by one party (the “Disclosing Party”) or its employees, officers or representatives (together, the “Representatives”) to the other party (the “Recipient”) and that party’s Representatives:

 (a) in connection with the Service or Solutions;